 See Also: Check out even more Harry Potter cakes

-See a couple of detail shots after the break.
+See some cake close-ups after the break.

-There are more pictures of this badass cake after the break.
+See more pictures after the break.